ThatOneGuyTVT/Uniform-Selector/README.md

 ### In-Game Commands
 - `/uniform` - Opens the uniform menu
+- `/eup` - Alternative command to open the menu

 ### Controls
 - Click on any uniform to equip it